spontoreau/FacesToSmileys/README.md

 # FacesToSmileys
+![VSTS](https://sypontor.visualstudio.com/_apis/public/build/definitions/1e8c6810-f557-42d6-8172-32978ca33bed/2/badge)

+##What is FacesToSmileys?
 👦📷🙂 A Xamarin application which takes picture and converts faces to smileys

-![VSTS](https://sypontor.visualstudio.com/_apis/public/build/definitions/1e8c6810-f557-42d6-8172-32978ca33bed/2/badge)

 This application is built with:
 - [Xamarin](https://www.xamarin.com/) - Application development